dagger/dagger/docs/core-concepts/1204-secrets.md

 Secrets support in Dagger allows you to utilize confidential information -- such as passwords, API keys, SSH keys, etc -- when running your Dagger Plans, _without_ exposing those secrets in plaintext logs, writing them into the filesystem of containers you're building, or inserting them into cache.

 Secrets are never merged into the CUE configuration.
 They are managed by the Dagger runtime, only  referenced as opaque identifiers, and can only be used by a special filesystem mount or as an environment variable designed to minimize leak risk.
-If you're interested in more details, these [Buildkit docs](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/syntax.md#run---mounttypesecret) describe them in more depth.

 ## Getting or Generating Secrets